Make the most of your tiny space with these easy tips for organizing a small kitchen!

-When I moved to New York, I knew cupboard space was going to be very limited.
-I also knew that my small apartment wouldn’t hold a dining table, so large dinner parties were out of the question.
+When I moved to New York, I knew cupboard space was going to be extremely limited.
+I also knew that my small apartment wouldn't hold a dining table, so large dinner parties were out of the question.

-Take a look at everything you own.
-I know it’s hard, but be brutal.
+I know it's hard, but be brutal.
 Do you really need two 10-inch frying pans and three ladles?
 Probably not.
 Pick out your favorites and donate the rest.

 Keep Counters Clear

 Counter space is at a premium in small kitchens.
 You'll want to conserve as much of that space as possible for cooking.

 Microwaves take up tons of room, but for me it's an essential.
 The previous tenant in my apartment added a microwave shelf ... genius!
 It makes the most of an awkward corner and frees up space for other things.

 I store my spices on top of the microwave in an old crate.
 That way they're not cluttering my counter, but they're still easy to access.
 A wall mounted spice rack or magnetic spice jars that stick to your fridge would work great, too.

 Make more room on your counters by storing any appliances that you don't use daily in your cabinets.
 Add a shelf for a microwave or coffee maker.
 Again, get rid of anything that's not essential ... when's the last time you used that coffee grinder anyway?

 Go Vertical and Use Wall Space

 Even after I pared down my pots and pans, they still overflowed my cabinets.
 There just wasn't enough room, even for the basics.